SlackBuffer/blockchain-web/Go/TGPL.md

     }
     ```
 -->
-- Certain expressions, such as a call to a function with multiple results,produce several values
+- Certain expressions, such as a call to a function with multiple results, produce several values
     - When such a call is used in an assignment statement, the left-hand side must have as many variables as the function has results
     - Often, functions use these additional results to indicate some kind of error, either by returning an `error`, or a `bool`, usually called `ok`
 - There're 3 operators that sometimes behave this way too